larsmbergvall/ray-debug/README.md

 A Rust adapter for Spatie's fantastic debugging tool, [Ray](https://spatie.be/products/ray).

-**This is a work in progress, so breaking changes are likely to occur!
+**This is a work in progress, so bugs and breaking changes are likely to occur!
 Also, not all Ray features are yet implemented!**

 ## Setup